Test do-http-request

 (net.aserve.client:do-http-request url)

-to read a web page.
+to read a web page. url needs to be a string containing a complete URL.
 Pick a page that's not too long.
 If it succeeds, you should get back a string with the contents of the entire page.
 If you get an error message, try another page.
 I've had some trouble with URL's that leave out the file name, though an address with search keys, such as you see on Google, should work.

 Get and test parse-html